 Current opportunities are advertised through the REAL Portal.
 Students can also approach relevant faculty directly.
 Instructions can be found on the Research page.

-Bring your completed form to the Psychology Student Affairs Office in 1533 Mandler Hall.
+You can submit your double major petition materials to the Psychology department using our Google Submission Form.
 If you have questions contact the Psychology Department via the Virtual Advising Center.

 Students majoring in Cognitive & Behavioral Neuroscience who wish to additionally earn a Psychology degree MAY choose to declare their CBN major through Cognitive Science so that they may earn one of our other Psychology degrees.
 Remember, you may only overlap a maximum of two Upper Division courses between double majors, so students choosing this route will need to choose their courses wisely.